sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/13_c-exports/c-exports.md

 ### glue_set_save_state

-Sets a callback function for persisting any user-specific data for this application instance.
+Sets a callback function for persisting any user-specific data for this app instance.
 Use the Glue42 methods prefixed with `glue_push_` in the [`invocation_callback_function`](#types-invocationcallbackfunction) to push the data to be saved.

 *Signature:*